doersino/markdeep-slides/markdeep-slides/lib/UPGRADE.md

 ## Webfonts

-* Update their import paths the themes that use them.
+* Update their import paths in the themes that use them.